Tour Code : LC-LHAL-67

 Rise early in the morning to capture some unforgettable snaps of the deep blue waters of the lake against the backdrop of rocky mountains of unimaginable hues.

 On getting to the bottom of this descent you get your first glimpse of Tso Kar also called “White Lake” because of the salt deposits around it.
 It is a small lake with the backdrop formed by a chain of snow peaked mountains.
-The waters are deep blue in colour and the mountains, like the rest of the Ladakhi landscape are of varying shades of brown and purple with snow capped peaks.
-The banks are covered with salt deposits.
-The water of the lake is so salty that the salt that is deposited on its banks is sold all over Ladakh and Kashmir.
+The waters are deep blue in colour and the mountains, like the rest of the Ladakhi landscape are of varying shades of brown and purple with snow-capped peaks.
 A Nomad Headquarters (Samad Rockchen) is located next to the lake.

 Day 07: Leh – Delhi